Chid2410/Vehicle-detection-using-CNN/README.md

 ## Dataset
-I used a publicly available dataset for tea leaf disease detection.
+I used a publicly available dataset for vehicle and non-vehicle detection.
 The dataset is available in the `data` directory.

 ## Notebooks